openAIP/openaip-openair-parser/README.md

     const {
         // the name of the airspace where the error occurred name,
-        // the line number where the error occured lineNumber,
+        // the line number where the error occurred lineNumber,
         // the fully build error message for this error errorMessage,